RMRRailfanner/Group-Participation-Guidelines/README.md

 * Engaging in risky activities that may cause harm

 **CIVILITY & RESPECT:
 All members are expected to treat each other with kindness and respect.
-To foster a civil environment, the following is prohibited:**
+To ensure that our community is a civil environment for everyone, the following is prohibited:**

 Discrimination and Hate Speech: Any posts or discussions containing discrimination, slurs, or hate speech are strictly prohibited.
 This includes:
 * Age